tarr11/dripper/README.md

 ### Step 1/2/3
 In this case, we want to sent 3 messages, on day 1,3 and 7.
 We only want to send the last message if they haven't subscribed.

+Note that we can nest options (mailer, scope, model, etc) which makes the code cleaner

 ```
 class User
   scope :day_count, ->(day_count) {where("created_at < ?", DateTime.now - day_count.days) }